Difference Between Ammonia and Bleach

 What is Ammonia?

 Ammonia is the cleaning agent used in households.
-It is mainly used in cleaning surfaces like tubs, sinks, toilets, kitchen counter, tiles, etc.. ammonia is present in several other agents as well as their fundamental composition.
+It is mainly used in cleaning surfaces like tubs, sinks, toilets, kitchen counters, tiles, etc.. ammonia is present in several other agents and their fundamental composition.

-Ammonia is part of many commercial cleaning agents, mixed with several other ingredients.
-But it can be used by just diluting the solution with water as well.
+Ammonia is part of many commercial cleaning agents mixed with several other ingredients.
+But it can be used by diluting the solution with water.

 Ammonia is an inexpensive cleaning agent.
 Ammonia is made up of three atoms of hydrogen and one atom of nitrogen.

-It helps to clean the germs properly without even discoloration of the surface, otherwise it is often seen that few cleaning solutions discolour the surface.
-But ammonia does not lighten the surface color.
+It helps to clean the germs properly without even discolouration the surface.
+Otherwise, it is seen that few cleaning solutions discolour the surface.
+But ammonia does not lighten the surface colour.

-Ammonia should never be mixed with bleach as it can be the worst combination ever, it can be fatal and can lead to many severe diseases.
-That is high ammonia and bleach are never mixed in one cleaning agent, there will be either ammonia or bleach in any commercial cleaning solution.
+Ammonia should never be mixed with bleach as it can be the worst combination; it can be fatal and lead to many severe diseases.
+High ammonia and bleach are never mixed in one cleaning agent; there will be either ammonia or bleach in any commercial cleaning solution.

-Ammonia is hazardous to health, consuming any solution that contains ammonia can burn mouth, throat, stomach or can lead to severe abdominal pain.
-There can be urine or blood tests done to detect ammonia in the human body.
+Ammonia is hazardous to health; consuming any solution that contains ammonia can burn the mouth, throat, and stomach or lead to severe abdominal pain.
+Urine or blood tests can be done to detect ammonia in the human body.

-Ammonia is also helpful in cleaning jewellery as well, it helps in clearing out grease also.
-It doesn’t take away the color of the surface which is ideal for cleaning.
+Ammonia is also helpful in cleaning jewellery as well; it helps in clearing out grease also.
+It doesn’t remove the surface’s colour, which is ideal for cleaning.

-Ammonia is also a gas which is beneficial in farms in the form of urea created by animals.
-Ammonium hydroxide is actually used for cleaning purposes.
+Ammonia is also a gas beneficial in farms in the form of urea created by animals.
+Ammonium hydroxide is used for cleaning purposes.

 ammonia 1